top of page

 World Premiere : Sundance Film Festival

-Audience Award : Full Frame Documentary Film Festival
+Audience Award: Full Frame Film Festival

-Adapted to an award-winning Broadway musical, November 2023.
+Adapted to an award-winning Broadway musical 2023

-Watch on Max
+Watch on Amazon Prime

 Producer